aseel-sm/whatsapp-react/README.md

-# Getting Started with Create React App
+# WhatsApp similar app with react  and firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).